Alexander-wu/Alexander-wu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Hao Wu, currently a second-year master's student in the Department of Computer Science at the University of Science and Technology of China (USTC)[https://www.ustc.edu.cn/].
+I am Hao Wu, currently a second-year master's student in the Department of Computer Science at the [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/).
 I am also a joint training student in the large model training group of the Machine Learning Platform Department at [Tencent](https://www.tencent.com/en-us/).
 My research interests are as follows:

 * **AI/ML for Science**: Under the guidance of [Xiao Luo](https://luoxiao12.github.io/), I study machine learning and fluid dynamics.